aosabook/500lines/search-engine/README.md

 can accidentally prevent the program from exiting.
 This program doesn't use `exit`, but `except Exception:` also avoids catching `SystemExit`.

+In Python, iterating over a file gives you the lines of the file, including the terminating newlines, if any.
+So the `line` variable in the above normally includes a terminating newline.
+XXX but what if it doesn't because the last line of the file is unterminated? and there's another file?
+BUG

 Then, the `main` function provides an additional interface kind of compatible with `grep -rl`,